A Lindemann-Weierstrass theorem for $E$-functions: Introduction

 \begin{thmx}[Lindemann--Weierstrass] If $\alpha_1,\dots,\alpha_n$ are distinct algebraic numbers, then $e^{\alpha_1},\dots,e^{\alpha_n}$ are linearly independent over $\Qbar$. \end{thmx}

 In order to generalize the Lindemann--Weierstrass theorem to other special functions, Siegel introduced in 1929 \cite{Siegel} the notion of \textit{$E$-function}.
-He proved in particular a Hermite--Lindemann theorem for the Bessel function $J_0$: if $\alpha$ is a non-zero algebraic number then $J_0(\alpha)$ is transcendental.
-Siegel also obtained a Lindemann--Weierstrass analog: \begin{quote} \textit{If $\alpha_1^2,\dots,\alpha_n^2$ are pairwise distinct non-zero algebraic numbers, then $J_0(\alpha_1),\dots,J_0(\alpha_n)$ are algebraically independent over $\Q$}. \end{quote} The additional condition $\alpha_i\neq\pm\alpha_j$ is natural for the Bessel function since $J_0(-z)=J_0(z)$.
+He proved in particular a result analogous to Theorem \ref{thm: HL} for the Bessel function $J_0$: if $\alpha$ is a non-zero algebraic number then